Sekkmer/StarWindXExtLib/README.md

 II.: Appender classes containing most of the functions: adding target/devices and creating files you can interact with then throw interfaces

-Some of the classes have not been tested yet, but I should finish the testing and fixing in the next few weeks.

-Some functions are implemented but unable to work due to StarWindX problems.: AdnvacedHA creation, HA snapshot mount (the last might work but I have not tested it yet)

 Feel free to use any part of my code however you like it.